HYF-Class19/agile-development-group-4/planning/retrospective.md

 - Realistic planning helps in a better group performance.
 - Effective communication and feedback from colleagues builds a good team-spirit.
+- Working with CSS and HTML all together and as a group.
+- Resolving conflicts when pushing to github.

 ---

 ## Strategy vs Board

+- Using labels on our issues.
+- Our projects reflects our strategy.

 ## What Parts Of Your Plan Went As Expected?